jepegit/cellpy/docs/tutorials/configuring.rst

       .

-Its rather long (since it needs to define the column names used in the db excel sheet).
+This part is rather long (since it needs to define the column names used in the db excel sheet).

-After this, the settings the datasets and the ``cellreader`` comes, as well as for the different instruments.
-You will also find the settings for the ``batch`` utility at the bottom.
+The next part contains settings regarding your dataset and the ``cellreader``, as well as for the different ``instruments``.
+At the bottom you will find the settings for the ``batch`` utility.

 .. code-block:: yaml